DOdrums/PortfolioProjectFour/README.md

 * [Codepen](https://codepen.io/dotproto/pen/mdOXve) - for the css code of a divider used on homepage.
 * [Stackeroverflow(answer from 'Griffosx')](https://stackoverflow.com/a/13624393/16545052) - to check if loop index if even or uneven in treatments page.
 * [Stackoverflow(answer from 'vee')](https://stackoverflow.com/a/70415401/16545052) - to listen to the mobile navbar events.
+* [Github(responsive-html-email-template)]https://github.com/leemunroe/responsive-html-email-template) - for a basic html template for emailing.